ahvega/ccial-theme/wp-content/themes/ccial/MAGAZINE-MODAL-TECHNICAL.md

 # Magazine Modal Technical Documentation

-This document provides technical details for developers working with the magazine modal functionality in the CCIAL theme.
+This document provides technical details for developers working with the magazine modal functionality in the CCI AL theme.

 ## Architecture Overview